Bigidity/MemoryStore/docs/API.md

 - `key`: The key to store the value under
 - `value`: The numerical value to store
 - `expiryTime` (optional): Time in seconds before the entry expires (defaults to Settings.DefaultExpiryTime)

+!!! warning
+    The value parameter must be a number.
+Attempting to store non-numeric values will result in an error.

 **Notes:**
 - Automatically prevents overflow by trimming excess entries if the map exceeds Settings.MaxSortedMapEntries